What's Inside Matters

 Maytag Jetclean Plus Dishwasher with Fully Integrated Controls

 Clean dishes start with better built parts.
-And with a motor that's tested to twice the average dishwasher life expectancy, this is an ENERGY STAR qualified dishwasher you can count on.
+And with the 2X Life tested motor and a 10-year limited parts warranty, this is an ENERGY STAR qualified dishwasher you can count on.
 There's no need to rinse off dried-on food thanks to the ToughScrub option and a powerful 4-blade stainless steel chopper.
 For even more cleaning power, the Jetclean Plus Steam cycle blasts off food particles with high-pressure spray jets and then adds the finishing touch of steam to clean and reduce spots on glassware.
 The Auto Clean cycle also uses sensors that monitor soil levels to help get dishes clean.
-Plus, the fully integrated controls offer a contemporary look that matches any kitchen.
+Plus, fully integrated controls and a 100% stainless steel tub offer a contemporary look that matches any kitchen.

 This dishwasher uses 294 kWh/yr. and has an estimated yearly operating cost of $32.60.